 Once the willow tree has matured enough, it will be cut down then split into clefts and dried.
 The clefts are then graded ready to begin the journey to becoming a handmade cricket bat.

-Shaping and balancing
+Shaping and balancing.

 This is where your bat really takes shape.
-Prior to starting we interview you, talk about your batting style and discuss your past and favourite bats.
+Prior to starting we interview you, talk about your batting style and discuss your past and favorite bats.
 We have a saying in the workshop ''its easier to take wood off than to put it back on''.
 One wrong cut and the bat can be ruined.
-That's where the training and craftsmanship comes in.
+That's where the training and craftsmanship come in.
 Every bat is different, depending on the cleft chosen, the edges desired, the finished weight and the volume and height of the spine.

-Fitting the handle
+Fitting the handle.

 The sanding is one of the longest stages.
-We hand sand your bat with from 5 to 8 different grades of sand paper.
+We hand sand your bat with from 5 to 8 different grades of sandpaper.
 Once this is done we apply binding to your handle,fit a grip of your choice and apply the distinctive Vandal and Willow Blue stickers.